djercog/WinkeEtAl-value-2025/README.md

 # WinkeEtAl-value-2025

-This repository contains data and scripts to reproduce main findings of Winke et al. 2025.
+This repository contains data and codes for analysis associated with the manuscript "Prefrontal neural geometry of associated cues guides learned motivated behaviors"
-Tested on Matlab 2022a.
+% Winke N, Luthi A, Herry C, Jercog D.

 ## /data content: